The History of Newfrontiers

 Christ Central is part of Newfrontiers, which began in the early 1970s when Terry Virgo started to help a number of house churches become established around Sussex.
 He was based in a church in Seaford, Sussex, which invited him to be their first pastor in 1968.
 He was a convinced charismatic, and by God’s grace had led the church into a transformation to become a fully charismatic church.

-The number of house churches in Sussex grew to approximately ten, and each month about a thousand people would gather at Hove Town Hall for celebrations and instruction.
+The number of house churches in Sussex grew to approximately ten.
+And soon each month about a thousand people would gather at Hove Town Hall for celebrations and instruction.
 From time to time, Terry would gather the leaders of these churches for prayer and instruction.
-He was invited by some churches in South London, which had their own history, and were looking for help as they were transitioning into fully established charismatic churches.
+He was then invited by some churches leaders in the South of London.
+These churches had their own history, and were looking for help as they were transitioning into fully established charismatic churches.